2115425Amar/SampattiPrabha-Real-Estate/Readme.md

 *  **Property Listings CRUD**
   Users can **Create, Read, Update, and Delete** property listings with image uploads and metadata.

+*  **Auto-Generated Descriptions with Gemini Pro API** When performing bulk property uploads via CSV/XLSX, any listing without a description automatically gets one generated using Google's Gemini Pro API.
+This ensures every property is presented professionally, even if details were missing during upload.

 *  **Image Upload Support**
   Integrated with **Cloudinary** (or similar service) for efficient property image handling.